paulgoblin/fluxBookmarks/README.md

 # Bookmark Tracker

-React with Flux architecture.
+React with Flux architecture and [jspm](https://github.com/jspm/jspm-cli).
 Tracks a user's bookmarks by IP.

 Still in the works!